CCI-MOC/documentation/docs/source/Aggregated-Logging.md

         oc patch dc/logging-es-4o9ou402 -p '{"spec":{"template":{"spec":{"containers":[{\
              "name":"elasticsearch","securityContext":{"privileged": true}}]}}}}'

-5) run the ansible script:
+5) Run the ansible script:

         ansible-playbook /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-cluster/openshift-logging.yml

-6) due to a bug in the ansible scripts, logging was failing with this entry in the log files:
+6) Due to a bug in the ansible scripts, logging was failing with this entry in the log files:

         Exception in thread "main" java.lang.RuntimeException: Unable to load index mapping for io.fabric8.elasticsearch.kibana.mapping.empty.
 The key was not in the settings or it specified a file that does not exists.